 But we digress.

 The Hruby family, besides John and Alan, consisted of John's wife Joy and the youngest child, 17 year old, Katherine.
 They could, by every measure, be considered not only successful, but part of the local upper class.
 The key word there being, "local."
-Let's face facts, while you can own a large, lovely, home and employ a full time housekeeper in Duncan, OK, it doesn't mean you can do the same thing in the Hamptons.
+Let's face facts, being able to own a large, lovely, home and employ a full time housekeeper in Duncan, OK, doesn't mean you can do the same thing in the Hamptons.